opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 5. Choose the desired action to reapply the changes.

     - Re-apply Specific Changes: If you need to reapply specific changes, select each change you want to re-apply and click __Re-apply__.
-    - Re-apply Recent Changes: If you prefer to reapply  the most recent modifications made to the project, you can begin by identifying the initial change you want to restore, then select "Re-apply this and newer changes".
+    - Re-apply Recent Changes: If you prefer to reapply the most recent modifications made to the project, identify the initial change you want to restore, then select __Re-apply this and newer changes__.

 Finally, click the "Save all" button.